networkop/meshnet-cni/docs/implementation.md

 # TLDR ;

 In K8S usually pods across nodes are connected using VxLAN/IPnIP/GRE overlay.
 Our objective is to connect these pods  over grpc.
 This provides point to point wire using grpc.
 One of the advantages, that is leveraged right now , is no reduction of MTU.
 For example adding VXLAN will reduce virtual interface MTU by 20 bytes.
-This will not be the case with grpc-wire, Virtual interface MTU remain 1500 (or can be made higher - not tried yet.)
+This will not be the case with grpc-wire, Virtual interface MTU remains 1500 (or can be made higher - not tried yet.)

 Let's take an example CRD as given in the picture below
 ![CRD](./pics/crd.png)